Effective Date: June 10, 2021

 You have choices when it comes to the privacy practices and communications described in this Privacy Statement.
 Many of your choices may be explained at the time you sign up for or use a Service or in the context of your use of a Site.
 You may be provided with instructions and prompts within the experiences as you navigate the Services.

 Subject to limitations set out in EEA data protection laws, you have certain rights in respect of your Personal Data.
 In particular, you have a right of access, rectification, restriction, opposition, erasure and data portability.
 Please contact us if you wish to exercise these rights.
-If you wish to complete an access request to all personal data that PayPal holds on you, please note that photo identity will be required to prove your identity.

 If you have an Account with any of our Services, you generally can review and edit Personal Data in the Account by logging in and updating the information directly.
 We may use automated decision-making for decisions concerning credit with your consent or where necessary for the entry into or performance of a contract or authorised by Union or Member state law.